 If you like dickering with a car dealer, Tesla's haggle-free buying might put you off.
 The process and wait time beg the question: Are you sure you even want to buy a Tesla?

 - Depreciation.
 All cars lose value, starting with the 10% or so that you lose just driving it home.
 According to user forums, Teslas depreciate just like other cars, maybe even more.

 - The benefits and costs of going electric.
 You'll save on gasoline, though in some areas the increase in your electric bill from charging your car every night might cost just as much as fuel fill-ups.

 - Tax savings.
-Buyers are currently eligible for a federal tax credit of $7,500, which reduces the effective cost.
-The credit may shrink in 2019.
+Buyers have been eligible for a federal tax credit, which reduces the effective cost.
+But the credit has shrunk from $7,500 to $3,750, and it dwindles to $1,875 for people who buy Teslas during the second half of 2019.
 Depending on where you live, you also may be eligible for state tax benefits.

 Follow us on Twitter: @moneywisecom